atomist/org-visualizer/README.md

 ### Analyze your repositories

->You can start quickly by loading data from four open source organizations by running the script `load-demo-data.sh`.

-The `analyze` command is part of this org-visualizer project.
+The `analyze` command is exposed by this org-visualizer project.
 It works as at Atomist command, which runs through the `atomist` CLI.

 * install the CLI: `npm i -g @atomist/cli`